miklevin/MikeLev.in/_posts/2025-03-27-cursor-ai-jupyter-notebook-cells.md

 ---

-## The Looming Feedback Loop of Autonomous AI Development

-For those wondering, there is a strange feedback loop this is on the verge of.
+## What You All Want: Agentic Loops In Notebooks

+> Yeah, yeah, I get it.
+That stuff you see in Goose AI, Cline and Manus.
+You
+> want it in your Notebook and you want it NOW!
+Maybe it's possible.
+Let's do
+> some Deep Research!

+### The Perfect Marriage of Notebooks and Agentic Systems

+We are in the verge of that same strange feedback loop we see in self-prompting agentic systems, but in the exploratory environment of a Jupyter Notebook.
+That's going to be cool!
+It's a match made in heaven.

+### Understanding Modern Agentic AI Capabilities

-It's not too far off from what Goose AI, Manus and Cline which are all agentic, meaning they operates autonomously within development environments, doing whatever buzzword you want to slap on it: self-prompting, chain-of-thought reasoning, plan/act mode, auto-debugging, recursive self-improvement, autonomous tool invocation, memory-based task continuity, modular task execution, and context-aware decision-making, yadda yadda.
+It's not too far off from what Goose AI, Manus and Cline which are all agentic, chain-of-thought reasoning, plan/act mode, auto-debugging, recursive self-improvement, autonomous tool invocation, memory-based task continuity, modular task execution, context-aware decision-making... whatever the heck you want to call taking the output and feeding it back into the input.

+### The Challenge of Controlling Agentic Processes

+But you don't want the agentic things running away from you.
+They're not going to make it to the end of the process perfectly most of the time.
+But re-running them from the beginning of the chore and hoping they take all those same steps... ugh!
+It screams Notebooks.

+### Safety First: Sandboxing and Control Mechanisms

+Taking the output of one process and feeding it into the input of another, and giving individual steps the ability to tool-call with protocols like MCP (model context protocol) is pretty scary and all the live versions are heavily sandboxed so they can't fubar your machine.
+Aside from this sandboxing, the modest first step is wrangling this potentially runaway self-prompting beast is getting them to love doing their Agentic work inside a Notebook environment.

+### The Vision: Interactive AI Development in Notebooks

+Can you imagine Markdown documenting as you go, having that mid-execution frozen state of a Notebook but with Agentic process interrupted and frozen awaiting your fine-tuning directional prompts?
+Yeah, I get why you want Claude to be able to see your Notebook cell output.
+Let me assure you, you are not alone.

+So, I'll do some research beyond a quick Perplexity ping to see what else is out there.

 ### The Promise and Peril of AI Tool Integration

-Taking the output of one process and feeding it into the input of another, and giving individual steps the ability to tool-call with protocols like MCP (model context protocol).
-That's what all of this stuff is going, but it's pretty scary and all the live versions are heavily sandboxed so they can't fubar your machine.
-It's no different with these AI-assisted IDEs.
-You can feel the siren's song of letting them take the ball and run with it.
-But a modest first step is letting it at least see the output of your code ***when you want it to.***

 **Me**: Hey ChatGPT 4.5 Deep Research, what are the techniques people are using today to make the cell output of a Jupyter Notebook in Cursor AI visible to the